icsabai/icsabai.github.io/classes/compsimf17em/news2020/readme.md

 at the heart of the Milky Way swing around at such astonishing speeds?
 According to the current theory of gravity, there is only one candidate – a supermassive black hole.
 - If you are aspiring for Nobel prize you should take this class seriously!
 Estimation of the mass of the supermassive blackhole from observed positions of stars circling around it is a __nice example__ of data modelling, regression. :-)
+- A nice summary [video](https://www.youtube.com/watch?v=KCADH3x56eE) (from 2009!) describing the discovery of our Milky Way's supermassive black hole and the technologies that made it possible.
 - Maximum Likelihood Estimation vs. Least Square Fit summary [slides](https://icsabai.github.io/classes/compsimf17em/Slides2019/leastSquares.pdf) and [notebook](https://nbviewer.jupyter.org/github/icsabai/simulationsMsc/blob/master/code/ch08_lineq_fitting/maximum_likelihood.ipynb)
 - __Can we improve simple algorithms like multiplication?__
   - https://www.quantamagazine.org/mathematicians-discover-the-perfect-way-to-multiply-20190411/